jonkpirateboy/Snap/README.md

 # Snap
 Code and build instructions for [Snap](https://www.instagram.com/p/CVXhBlCs5un/), a simple Raspberry Pi and LED machine to show you how expensive the electricyty is at the moment.
 On row of LEDs shows the cost of the hour, the other row the cost of the day.

 UPDATE: Added a [Wiz bulb](https://www.wizconnected.com/en-ca/products/bulbs) to show the eneryg cost too.
 Simply change the variable `ip` to the ip address of your bulb.
-If you don't want to use the Wiz, simply set `wiz` to `False`
+If you don't want to use the Wiz, simply set `wiz` to `False`.

-UPDATE: Moved all settings to the snap-settings.json file
+UPDATE: Moved all settings to the snap-settings.json file.

+UPDATE: Added a web UI for checking the price and make all settings.

 Like this.
 1. Only Green = Very cheap